galtzo-floss/floss_funding/README.md

 This tool makes it far easier to get paid for your work down there at the bottom of the stack, in the dev dependencies that get overlooked by most OSS funding tools.

-Activation keys use a cipher encryption algorithm against a 2400-word dictionary to make valid activation keys slightly difficult to discover manually.
+Activation keys use a cipher encryption algorithm against a 2400-word dictionary, with some other data, like the project's namespace, and the current month, thrown in, to make valid activation keys slightly difficult to discover manually.
+Once a key is made it is valid forever.
+There is no revocation.
 The activation keys are _opaque_, rather than _private_.
 They are not tied to you in any way.
 Other people may use the same one.
 And that's fine!
 They don't do anything except silence some STDOUT nagging.

 ## TO DO List